 On 30 December 1966, Hoppy’s address was raided by the police.
 No doubt he was targeted as a ‘leader’ of this, albeit amorphous, movement.
 Hoppy was not present but was charged with allowing his flat to be used for the smoking of cannabis.
 At his trial he was branded a ‘menace to society’ and sentenced to 9 months imprisonment.

 Outrage inspired ‘Free Hoppy’ graffiti, a Trafalgar Square demonstration in London and a full-page celebrity advertisement in the Times, funded by Paul McCartney.
-It did him no good: “I served six months in the Scrubs.
-Mick and Keith were also there after their drug bust.
-I said hello, but they were only there for two or three days.
-They had friends in all the right places!”.
+It did him no good as he served six months in London's Wormwood Scrubs prison.

-Following his release, Hoppy quit professional photography and concentrated on nurturing his other projects.
+Hoppy quit photojournalism to focus on nurturing his projects with the International Times and UFO club.
 Inspired by the Paris events of May 1968, International Times was converted into a workers’ co-operative.
 Hoppy started Bit, an information service providing advice on squatting, drugs, etc.

 John Lennon gave Hopkins his first video camera in 1969.
 He turned towards video as an art form and an educational tool and documented subjects such as American political fugitives in Algiers.
 Hoppy was regularly sponsored by members of both The Rolling Stones and The Beatles.